jordandeakin/MASC/README.md

 ![ds](MASC_Diagram.png)

-This repository contains the model code as well as simulation results and data presented in the paper X.
+This repository contains the model code as well as simulation results and data presented in https://osf.io/preprints/psyarxiv/3qzak.

 ##### Main Model Functions